Books

 Borders can be boundaries or garden features.

 This is a book cut in half by a border.
 It can be bought as a pair, to get the full picture, or just as a half.
-The overlays on tracing paper show images of recent refugee situations from newspapers.
+The overlays on tracing paper show images of recent tragic refugee border crossing situations .

 Borders in the garden are full of plants which have crossed borders, stolen in arrogant colonial fashion from other countries and renamed. (“London Pride” is among the illustrated introduced plants.
 It is a native of Turkey.)
 We call these plants our own.